I didn’t set out to become a photographer. Photography found me as much as I found it.

 I also went on an intro NLP course too where we imagined what our future lives and selves would be.

-As part of this course, I was questioned on what I was going to do all I could say was “something creative” and when asked to select a colour for my Timeline (an imaginary thread into the future along which I was to travel) I chose orange.
+As part of this course, I was questioned on what I was going to do all I could say was “something creative” At that stage I didn’t think of being a photographer full time.
+When asked to select a colour for my Timeline (an imaginary thread into the future along which I was to travel) I chose orange.
 I wasn’t far enough along the road then to call myself a photographer.

 Later when it got to developing a brand and a logo I did a shoot at home just photographing smoke to capture the effect.
 For some unknown reason, one of the images came up as orange with LightRoom.
 Out of that anomaly I created my logo.
 It was another of the magical moments of synchronicity that continued to happen.